 Due to technological constraints, many marketers have had to settle with a basic level of personalization—like using the customer’s name in their email campaigns, for example.
 However, the modern consumer now expects far more when it comes to bespoke shopping experiences.

-Localized and targeted content: Customers will want to return to a site that delivers content relevant to their region, language, demographics, and interests.
+Customers will want to return to a site that delivers content relevant to their region, language, demographics, and interests.
 That includes banner content, blog posts, and even product descriptions.

-Recommended products: If a customer makes a purchase from an online camera equipment store, the site can generate personalized recommendations that would coincide with a product the customer bought.
+If a customer makes a purchase from an online camera equipment store, the site can generate personalized recommendations that would coincide with a product the customer bought.
 For example, lights, lenses, and photo editing software.

-Where does a CMS fit in?
+Where a CMS fits in

-Marketers often attempt to use their eCommerce platform to manage content as well as commerce.
-The only problem is, enterprise-grade content management, and content personalization in particular, is where most eCommerce platforms fall short.
-While stellar eCommerce platforms certainly exist, they’re often (understandably) more focused on the product catalogs and streamlining the checkout process.
+Marketers often attempt to use their ecommerce platform to manage content as well as commerce.
+The only problem is, enterprise-grade content management, and content personalization in particular, is where most ecommerce platforms fall short.
+While stellar ecommerce platforms certainly exist, they’re often (understandably) more focused on the product catalogs and streamlining the checkout process.

 For example, numerous brands use a combination of Magnolia CMS and systems like commercetools, Magento, IBM WebSphere or SAP Hybris Commerce, to deliver content and commerce to the end user.
-This combination enables retailers to leverage two powerful technologies simultaneously; Magnolia CMS for its content management and personalization features, and the e-Commerce system for its catalog and shop capabilities.
+This combination enables retailers to leverage two powerful technologies simultaneously; Magnolia CMS for its content management and personalization features, and the ecommerce system for its catalog and shop capabilities.

-Headless commerce: How a headless CMS helps with omnichannel personalization
+Headless Commerce: How a headless CMS helps with omnichannel personalization

 Integrating two technologies is one thing, but to open up a new world of opportunity, you’ll want to be sure that your enterprise CMS has headless capabilities.